 Noise levels associated with proposed Andersen AFB airfield activities would not alter the noise contours appreciably.
+Volume 2, Chapter 6 provides more detail on the noise analysis.
 The proposed 80 dBA noise contour would not extend off-base into the civilian community.
 Figure 8.2-1 shows the existing and projected affected areas.
-The on-base and off-base noise contours are similar and impacts would be less than significant.
-No land uses would need to be relocated and no planned land uses would be modified to avoid noise impacts.
-The increased use of NWF for training would result in higher noise levels but the noise impacts would be limited to Andersen AFB boundaries.
+The on-base and off-base noise contours are similar to baseline contours.
+No Air Force land uses would be modified to avoid noise impacts.